a

 That is what Ellen Titus hoped to be seeing as she studies how well goats and other forms of prairie restoration work.

 Paying for the excavation work was money from the state’s Legacy Amendment that voters approved in 2008 to add a little to the state’s sales tax to pay for fish and wildlife enhancements, parks and trails as well as historical and cultural programs.
-Paying for the studies by Lenhart and Titus is the state’s “Environment and Natural Resources Trust Fund,” currently funded through 2025 and on the November 5th general election ballot for renewal through 2050
+Paying for the studies by Lenhart and Titus is the state’s “Environment and Natural Resources Trust Fund.”
+Previously funded through 2025, 77% of Minnesota voters approved a November 5th general election ballot to renew funding through 2050.
+[Updates from the Minnesota Secretary of State’s Office, November 2024.]

 Brightly colored sign saying Clean Water Land and Legacy Amendment on a fence post in a prairie.